asmirkonjevic1/docker-microservices/README.md

 Steps:
   git clone https://github.com/kkenan/basic-microservices

-Inside basic-microservices there are 2 directories: node-app and spring-boot-app Create new directory in basic-microservices: postgres
+Inside basic-microservices there are 2 directories: node-app and spring-boot-app.
+Create new directory in basic-microservices: postgres.

 So you will have spring-boot-app, node-app and newly created postgres directory.